What is Black History Month & Why is it Important?

 Marie van Brittan Brown

 Van Brittan Brown also invented a system to unlock doors remotely and a system that contacted police and ambulance services with one button.
 Her work was the foundation for video monitoring, instant messaging and two-way voice communication.
-She was recognized in the New York Times, received an award from the National Scientists Committee and had a daughter who herself went on to become an inventor.
+She was recognised in the New York Times, received an award from the National Scientists Committee and had a daughter whom herself went on to become an inventor.

 Dr Frank S. Greene Jr